r-forge/dnet/pkg/inst/staticdocs/README.md

 `dnet` intends to analyse the biological network whose nodes/genes are associated with dynamic information such as expression levels across samples, with aims to identify expression-active dynamic subnetworks.

-`dnet` also supports enrichment analysis using ontologies including Gene Ontology, Disease Ontology, Human Phenotype and Mammalian Phenotype.
-Evolution analysis is also possible by providing gene phylostratific age information.
+`dnet` also supports enrichment analysis using ontologies including Gene Ontology (GO), Disease Ontology (DO), Human Phenotype (HP) and Mammalian Phenotype (MP).
+Evolution analysis is also possible using gene phylostratific age information.
 Both analyses can be carried out in a variety of organisms: human, mouse, rat, chicken, c.elegans, fruitfly, zebrafish and arabidopsis.

 `dnet` aims to deliver an eye-intuitive tool for network-based sample stratifications.